top of page

 Amplifying and Centering Trans Voices

-Trans Up Front was founded with a powerful commitment to educate, advocate, and support the LGBTQIA+ community, with a particular emphasis on fostering inclusion for transgender and gender-nonconforming youth, teens and young adults ages 4-25 and their support systems.
+Trans Up Front was founded with a powerful commitment to educate, advocate, and support the LGBTQIA+ community, with a particular emphasis on fostering inclusion for transgender and gender-nonconforming youth, teens and young adults ages 4-25 and their support systems without financial barriers.
 With a mission to promote understanding, safety, and equality, we aim to break down barriers and challenge societal norms that have historically marginalized trans and gender-nonconforming people.
 Our focus is not just on awareness, but on creating tangible, lasting change across all areas of society.

 For over a decade, founders of Trans Up Front have been at the forefront of advocating for trans rights in partnership with organizations throughout the state of Illinois.
 Our work spans across diverse sectors, including families, schools, workplaces, organizations, and corporations, where we drive impactful conversations and implement strategies for inclusive policies and practices.
 Through thoughtful consultation, training, and advocacy, we help our clients navigate complex issues around gender identity and expression, creating environments where everyone - regardless of their gender identity - can thrive.